-- Analyze the reference runs, such as checking failing checkpoints to identify areas to target. - After determining the area to target, compare a set of runs against a baseline set of runs to evaluate effectiveness. - Use different place_design directives.
+- Analyze the reference runs, including checking failing checkpoints to identify the difference between good and bad runs. - Identify runs that have a good WNS and low congestion levels. - Use floorplanning to define SLR placement. - After determining the area to target, compare a set of runs using low reuse mode against a baseline set of runs using the default flow to evaluate effectiveness. - Use different place_design directives to generate multiple results for comparison.

-Note: In low reuse mode, all directives from the standard flow are supported, and target WNS is always 0.00 ns.
+Note: In low reuse mode, incremental implementation directives are ignored, and target WNS is always 0.000 ns.